ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 # How?
 {{< callout type="info" >}}
-Although I will use GitHub as my VCS provider in this guide, this setup works for any other VCS provider.
+Although I will use GitHub as my Git hosting provider in this guide, this setup works for any other Git hosting provider.
 Just replace "github" with "gitlab," "bitbucket," etc.
 {{< /callout >}}

 ## Create the `.ssh` Directory